 You probably won’t see an obstetrician after the birth, unless you have private health cover or need special medical care.

-Not all obstetricians will go to a birth centre, and some won't allow waterbirth.
-If you want to choose your own obstetrician and use these options, you should first check whether they're available at the birth centre.
+Very few private obstetricians will go to a birth centre, and some won't allow waterbirth.
+If you want to choose your own private obstetrician and options like waterbirth, you should first check whether they're available at the birth centre.